thi-ng/umbrella-docs-temp/paths.mutinmany.md

 ## mutInMany variable

-Like [mutIn](./paths.mutin.md)<!-- -->, but takes any number of path-value pairs and applies them in sequence.
+Similar to [mutIn](./paths.mutin.md)<!-- -->, but takes any number of path-value pairs as args and applies them in sequence using `mutIn()`<!-- -->.
 All key paths must already be present in the given data structure until their penultimate key.

 <b>Signature:</b>